WorldHealthOrganization/stepsMDA2021/README.md

 -   `STEPS.mdb` data file for MDA is needed for the project and should be placed in the root folder

--   `LoadData.R` script (located in the root folder) is used for manually adjusting the inclusion of disaggregations (by urban/rural and region)
+-   `LoadData.R` script (located in the root folder) is used for manually adjusting the inclusion of disaggregations (by urban/rural and region), project title and authors

 -   Code in the project contains comments and functions have descriptions of arguments

 -   Some scripts in modules are tailored to the country-specific settings

 -   It is suggested to use RStudio software and `stepsMDA2021.Rproj` file to load the project

--   Setup RStudio:

-    -   Use the project's directory for RMarkdown (Tools ➔ Global Options ➔ R Markdown ➔ Evaluate chunks in directory ➔ Project)

 -   Project has been tested on MacOS 12.3 and Windows 10/11, using R version 4.1.3